 One of three of PSR Maine’s primary focus areas, toxics is a broad area of health concern.
 Our narrow work encompasses toxics in everyday products including but not necessarily limited to chemicals such as BPA and phthlates and chemicals found in flame retardants and pesticides.
 We better define this work through our position paper written in 2016.
 Much of our focus in Maine is on children and pregnant women and a portion of this work is done in concert with partners and in coalition work.

-PSR Maine is a founding member of the Alliance for a Clean and Healthy Maine, a coalition of Maine environmental, public health, and other nonprofit organizations pursuing a multi-year strategy to phase out the long-lived toxic chemicals that are found in our bodies.
+PSR Maine was a founding member of the Alliance for a Clean and Healthy Maine, a coalition of Maine environmental, public health, and other nonprofit organizations who pursued a multi-year strategy to phase out toxic chemicals that are found in our bodies.
 There were a number of successes including the Maine’s Kid Safe Products Act (in 2008), adding phthalates to the list of chemical of high concern, and banning BPA in baby bottles, sippy cups, the lids of baby food, and baby formula cans.

 PSR Maine took the lead in creating The Body of Evidence Report, a study published by the Alliance in 2007 to raise consciousness of the number and amount of toxic chemicals that are found in the bodies of Maine citizens.
-In 2006, thirteen Maine men and women volunteered to have their bodies tested in the first-ever study of chemical pollution in Maine people.
-This study found a total of 46 different chemicals (of 71 tested) in samples of blood, urine, and hair.
-On average, each participant had measurable levels of 36 toxic chemicals in their bodies.
-These findings show that Maine people are routinely exposed to hazardous industrial chemicals including phthalates from cosmetics and vinyl plastic, brominated flame retardants (PBDEs) from televisions and furniture, Teflon chemicals from stain-resistant and non-stick coatings, bisphenol A from reusable water bottles and baby bottles, and toxic metals such as lead, mercury and arsenic.
+The findings showed that Maine people are routinely exposed to hazardous industrial chemicals including phthalates, brominated flame retardants (PBDEs), Teflon chemicals, bisphenol A, and toxic metals such as lead, mercury, and arsenic.